gordonhch/custom-ditribution-system-with-cwrsync/README.md

 Spin up a vps, did some config, This usually require only an hour of work if not minutes.

+From my test this server can easily handle 10s of GBs resonably fast as long as your server has the storage space.

 You can use public key and private key pairs to enchance security for your users(to confirm the ip / address connects to your server and isn't redirected to others').
 In an extreme scenario that your server got hacked this will not protect your users.

 That's it!
-For more info you can check out rssh, chmod file permissions and rsync flags & excludes to further customize this setup to your liking.
+For more info you can check out `rssh`, `chmod` file permissions and rsync `flags` & `excludes` to further customize this setup to your liking.